Interface refresh of touch-screen ATM & CDM kiosks

 Final Result 🎉

-Reverted back to Z-shaped reading pattern for service listing to ensure a seamless experience without a learning curve.
-Additionally, preserved the service order to support muscle memory, such as placing balance enquiry at the bottom right on the first page of ATM services menu.
+Reverted to Z-shaped service listing and preserved service order to support familiarity and muscle memory, such as placing balance enquiry at the bottom right on the first page of ATM services menu.

-Eliminated country flag icons for language selection and crafted new icons for all services in the ATM and CDM menu, ensuring alignment with RHB brand colors and guidelines.
+Eliminated country flag icons for language selection and crafted new icons for all services, ensuring alignment with RHB brand colors and guidelines.

 implement

-After successfully testing the final result on testing units, I presented the prototypes to Sales Ops, Retail Banking, and Group Marketing for approval.
+After successful testing, the prototypes were presented to Retail Banking and Group Marketing for approval.

 implement